 CACHAPA: Similar to the traditional American pancake (much thicker than an English pancake), it is made from a puree of corn, sugar, salt and oil.
 It is normally then folded over with a large piece of a soft white cheese inside.
 It is sometimes served with cream and jam.
 It is traditionally served with breakfast or at "once" a snack with tea.
 Sometimes it is accompanied by a side of fried pork.
 (We have yet to meet a gringo who truly enjoyed this chunk of pork)

 CACHITOS DE JAMÓN: Is a snack which is very similar to the French croissant filled with chopped ham and or cheese.

-CHIVO AL COCO: Is a specialty at the coastal region around Coco and contains of shredded goat cooked in coconut milk.
+CHIVO AL COCO: (or Chivo en coco) is a coastal region specialty and contains pieces of shredded goat cooked in coconut milk.
 It will be served with mofongo which is fried, mashed green bananas.